xiaogezl/firstProject/readMe.txt

-have a try for git
+shiqi  have a try for git